Kya kisi ka yaqeen kya kisi say gila

 'Ajnabi zara soach lo'.

-His voice had intangibility, resonance, depth and strength.
+His voice had tangibility, resonance, depth and strength.
 He sang with the utmost understanding of the lyrics.
-One
+One marvels

 'Masoom sa chehra hai, hum jis kay hain deewanay.'
 Ahmed Rushdi- Runa Laila, film, 'Rishta hai pyar ka,' 1967.